equwal/LispBrain/README.md

 > (asdf:load-system :brain)
 ```

 If everything runs smoothly you will be ready to brainfuck.
 If there are issues then please *let it be known*.
-Now there is the choice between the `brain:fuck` and the `#F` notation.
+Now one must chooses between the `brain:fuck` and the `#F` notation when using the REPL.
 The `#F` notation is more concise but does not allow any whitespace in the brainfuck code, while the `brain:fuck` notation allows any character except for an unescaped literal quote `"` inside of the brainfuck code.
 Below they are both shown:
 ```
-> (brain:fuck ".+[.+] Print out all the ascii characters from 0 to 255")
+> (brain:fuck ".+[.+] Please escape your \" characters!")
 "�

  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~ ¡¢£¤¥¦§¨©ª«¬­®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ"
 ```
 ```
-> #f.+[.+] This text is not inside the brainfuck code. <>,.+-[] has no effect on it "�
+> #f.+[.+] <This is not inside the brainfuck code, nor is + or [-].>
+"�

  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~ ¡¢£¤¥¦§¨©ª«¬­®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ"